 The first of the major philosophers was Francis Hutcheson (1694–1746).
 His reputation rests chiefly on his earlier writings, especially An Inquiry into the Original of our Ideas of Beauty and Virtue (London 1725), Reflections upon Laughter and Remarks on the Fable of the Bees (both in the Dublin Journal 1725–1726), and Essay on the Nature and Conduct of the Passions with Illustrations on the Moral Sense (London 1728).
 His magnum opus, A System of Moral Philosophy, was published posthumously in Glasgow in 1755; a modern critical edition is awaited.
 During his period as a student at Glasgow University (c.
-1711–1717) Gershom Carmichael taught moral philosophy and jurisprudence there and there are clear signs in Hutcheson's writings of Carmichael’s influence though it is not known whether he studied under Carmichael during his student days.
-In 1730 he took up the moral philosophy chair left vacant on Carmichael's death.
+1711–1717) Gershom Carmichael taught moral philosophy and jurisprudence there and there are clear signs in Hutcheson’s writings of Carmichael’s influence though it is not known whether he studied under Carmichael during his student days.
+In 1730 he took up the moral philosophy chair left vacant on Carmichael’s death.
 Hutcheson is known principally for his ideas on moral philosophy and aesthetics.
 First moral philosophy.

 Hutcheson reacted against both the psychological egoism of Thomas Hobbes and the rationalism of Samuel Clarke and William Wollaston.
 As regards Hobbes, Hutcheson thought his doctrine was both wrong and dangerous; wrong because by the frame of our nature we have compassionate, generous and benevolent affections which owe nothing at all to calculations of self-interest, and dangerous because people may be discouraged from the morally worthy exercise of cultivating generous affections in themselves on the grounds that the exercise of such affections is really an exercise in dissimulation or pretence.
 As against Hobbes Hutcheson held that a morally good act is one motivated by benevolence, a desire for the happiness of others.
 Indeed the wider the scope of the act the better, morally speaking, the act is; Hutcheson was the first to speak of “the greatest happiness for the greatest numbers”.